ArturoDent/find-and-transform/README.md

                                         // select only if at beginning of same line "cursorMoveSelect": "^\\s*pa[rn]am" // will be interpreted as a regexp since 'isRegex' is true

     // "cursorMoveSelect": "^"          // cursor will go to beginning of line (if matchWholeWord is false)
+    // "cursorMoveSelect": "$"          // cursor will go to end of line (if matchWholeWord is false, the default)

     // "restrictFind": "selections",
-    // "cursorMoveSelect": "^"          // cursor will go to beginning of each single-line selection }
+    // "cursorMoveSelect": "^"          // cursor will go to beginning of each selection
+    // "cursorMoveSelect": "$"          // cursor will go to end of each selection }
 }
 ```